sorae42/Simply-Gensokyo/README.md

 # Modified
 - UI and English strings are modified.
 Other languages are remains untouched.
 - Default to load Touhou related stuff.
-- Removed all visual style (including SRPGs themes), only retain Heart Visual Style.
+- Removed all visual style (including Heart and SRPG).
+- Removed rainbow mode.

 ## Work in Progress
 - Touhou look-a-like title screen.